A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Alkanes are organic compounds composed solely of carbon and hydrogen atoms arranged in a straight chain or branched structure.
 Stereoisomers are compounds with the same molecular formula but different spatial arrangements of their atoms.
-This experiment demonstrates the stereoisomerism of alkanes using butane as an example.
+This experiment demonstrates the stereoisomerism of alkanes, focusing on the conformational isomers of butane.

 Materials